waaldev/waldi/docs/DESIGN.md

 # Waldi — Design Guidelines

-*The feeling to build: a well-loved book read by lamplight.
-Cozy comes from warmth and softness; minimal comes from discipline; lovely comes from a handful of small, human moments placed exactly right.*

 Everything below answers to one brutal test: **would this feel at home printed on good paper?** If a UI element couldn't exist in a beautifully typeset book—a card shadow, a notification badge, a loading spinner—it has to justify its existence or it dies.

 ---